 What's more, the Future Care Web Summit offers on-demand video faculty sessions covering: Medical Cost Trends Going Into 2022, Six Tactics to Realizing Financial Success from Current and Future Trends in Telehealth; Scrolling Through the Roadmap of 2022 Healthcare Trends With Sixteen Selected Stops and Mitigating Risk and Seizing Opportunities from 2022 Healthcare Trends.

-Position yourself for 2021 and Post-COVID healthcare in the new decade by attending the Nineteenth Annual Future Care Web Summit.
-The event includes a featured 90-minute live webinar, two additional faculty on-demand video sessions plus more.
+Position yourself for 2022 and beyond by attending the Twentieth Annual Future Care Web Summit.
+The event includes a 90-minute live webinar with three featured sessions, two additional faculty on-demand video sessions plus more.

 1:00 p.m. to 2:30 p.m.
 Eastern (10:00 a.m. - 11:30 a.m.
 Pacific)

 - 1:00 pm - 1:30 pm: Three Pivotal health regulatory and policy questions for 2022 -- Mark E. Lutes, Chair, Board of Directors, Epstein Becker Green

 - 1:30 pm - 2:00 pm: Key Healthcare Trends for 2022- Paul Keckley, PhD, Strategic Advisor, and Managing Editor, The Keckley Report